-Successor Trustee’s Power to Create Trusts or Dissolve this Trust.
-The Successor Trustee shall have the sole and absolute discretion to create Trusts for Beneficiaries of this Trust as the Successor Trustee deems appropriate, including, but not limited to spendthrift trusts or asset protection trusts.
-These Trusts may be for special needs, tax planning, estate planning, retirement care, or any purpose reasonably calculated to benefit the Beneficiary in that Beneficiary’s particular circumstances including distributing to third parties for the benefit of the beneficiary rather than directly to the beneficiary.
+Successor Trustee’s Power to Create Trusts, Consolidate or Dissolve this Trust.
+The Successor Trustee shall have the sole and absolute discretion to create Trusts for Beneficiaries of this Trust as the Successor Trustee deems appropriate.
 The Successor Trustee shall have the discretion to dissolve this Trust if administering it is uneconomical for tax reasons, small size, or otherwise.
-Distributions should be tailored to fulfill the Trustors’ wishes as much as practicable.
+Distributions should be tailored to fulfill the Trustors’ wishes.

-Fiduciary Tax Returns.
+Fiduciary Tax Returns (Form 1041).
 Especially if the Trust will have earnings for a period of years after the Trustors die, but before the Trust is fully distributed, then the Successor Trustee is strongly advised to hire a CPA to prepare the fiduciary tax returns and get advice on tax issues.
-If undistributed to a beneficiary, a trust pays well over twice as much federal income tax as a single individual with the same amount of interest income, and almost three times as much as a married couple.
-It is the Successor Trustee’s duty to file the final tax return and pay all Estate taxes from the Estate and file all estate tax forms if applicable.
-Failure to do so could result in personal liability for the tax.
+If undistributed to a beneficiary, a trust pays in tax well over twice as much federal income tax as a single individual with the same amount of interest income, and almost three times as much as a married couple.

 Compensation of Successor Trustees.
 No bond shall be required of any Successor Trustee.
 The Successor Trustee shall not be liable for acting, or failing to act, as long as the Successor Trustee’s conduct is in good faith.
 The Successor Trustee, as long as the Successor Trustee is not a beneficiary, shall be entitled to reasonable and customary compensation from the Estate.
 The Successor Trustee may refuse to accept compensation.